laravel/docs/vite.md

 There are two ways you can run Vite.
 You may run the development server via the `dev` command, which is useful while developing locally.
 The development server will automatically detect changes to your files and instantly reflect them in any open browser windows.

 Or, running the `build` command will version and bundle your application's assets and get them ready for you to deploy to production:

+### Running Vite From Virtual Environments
+If your Laravel app is running on a virtual machine (such as with Sail, Homestead or other Docker based setups including WSL2) you may need to run the Vite server from your _host machine_.
+Hot Module Replacement may not work if the dev server is running within the virtual machine.
+In this case you'll need to install Node directly on your host machine,s and run `npm run dev` from your application directory there.

 ```shell
 # Run the Vite development server...